-- Oral presentations start every 20 minutes (15 minutes long, 3 minutes for questions, 2 minutes to transition to the next presenter).
+- Oral presentations start every 20 minutes (15 minute presentation, 3 minutes for questions, 2 minutes to transition to the next presenter).

 - Visual aids should be used if at all possible.
 A projector and screen/TV will be available — presenters are responsible for bringing a laptop and any necessary adapters.

 - Students are strongly advised to ensure proper connection to the projector before the oral session begins.